tshepang/mrh/README.md

     foo (uncommitted changes, unpushed commits, untagged HEAD) bar (untagged HEAD)

+Check which repos have unfetched commits, a relatively slow operation when the remote is on the network:

+    $ mrh --access-remote ssh-key
+    qux (unfetched commits)

 For cases where JSON or YAML output is desired, use `--output-json` or `--output-yaml` flags, respectively.